 Always talk with your users to learn more about their experience and how they interact with their mobile phones.
 You can use their feedback to make relevant changes and improve app accessibility standards and features.

-Mention in plain language how and where consumers can contact you if they encounter any mobile app accessibility issues.
-And don’t worry, you don’t have to do all the heavy lifting as the phone’s OS has inbuilt accessibility options.
+Mention how and where consumers can contact you if they encounter any mobile app accessibility issues.
+And don’t worry; you don’t have to do all the heavy lifting as the phone’s OS has inbuilt accessibility options.
 Users can access these options as long as they follow their application requirements.